Author |

 Emmaphp,

 What isn't obvious is the demand for this function.
 PHP Nuke may be prevalent (though there are many who would debate that, even here), but the number of Nuke webmasters who offer premium content isn't so obvious.
-Of the many sites I've developed or supported - Nuke or otherwise - only a couple (hard fact) have premium content, and this would be unappealing to those - mainly because it smacks of sleaze (my opinion), which may be why the site doesn't reference a single actual customer (for more info on this, I highly recommend this book, though I suspect you've already know this and am simply providing this link for others).
+Of the many sites I've developed or supported - Nuke or otherwise - only a couple (hard fact) have premium content, and this would be unappealing to those - mainly because it smacks of sleaze (my opinion), which may be why the site doesn't reference a single actual customer (for more info on this, I highly recommend Only registered users can see links on this board!
+Get registered or login!, though I suspect you've already know this and am simply providing this link for others).

 This is a pretty popular site for Nuke support, and I haven't seen anyone else (hard fact) agree that this is something they want.
 I'm sure there are those who would like this, but I'm not sure there are enough to justify pay2access.net's interest.

-However, a Google Search for pay2access.net brings up a whopping (hard fact) 125 results.
+However, a Only registered users can see links on this board!
+Get registered or login! for pay2access.net brings up a whopping (hard fact) 125 results.
 Take out the domain searches, web hosting discussion sites and other noise, and what remains (hard fact) are a few porn sites who offer this so their customers (funny assumption) can get access without it appearing on a credit card statement, where their mommies or spouses can find it.
 For a domain that's been around for 3 years to have a (hard fact) pagerank of 2, that's not exceptionally appealing.
 With such a small market appeal / acceptance, pay2acess.net (my guess) might be VERY interested in developing that type of interface (no pay2access interfaces seem to exist for any other CMS - or even any e-commerce software!).

 Moreover, if your business model relies on kids paying for premium content, I'd question (hot question) the viability of that business model since today's kids live in a culture of free everything and pirated everything else in the digital content realm.
-Just check out this site if you think the access code (hard fact) will only be used by those who pay.
+Just check out Only registered users can see links on this board!
+Get registered or login! if you think the access code (hard fact) will only be used by those who pay.
 Sure, you could develop some method for validating IP addresses to prevent this and / or a process for removing access codes that are posted online, etc., but that's extra work (not free).

 emmaphp